Soil organic matter

 The concentration of SOM in soils generally ranges from 1% to 6% of the total mass of topsoil for most upland soils.
 Soils whose upper horizons consist of less than 1% of organic matter are mainly limited to deserts, while the SOM content of soils in low-lying, wet areas can be as great as 90%.
 Soils containing 12% to 18% SOC are generally classified as organic soils.
+The accumulation of organic matter is also tightly associated with the type of soils, which is controlled by multiple factors (Cl, O, R, P, T) of soil formation.

-SOM can be divided into three genera: the living biomass of microbes, fresh and partially decomposed detritus, and humus.
+SOM can be divided into three genera: the living biomass of microbes, fresh and partially decomposed detritus, and more stabilized organic C also sometimes referred to as humus.
 Surface plant litter, i.e., fresh vegetal residue, is generally excluded from SOM.